Hoseasack/Linux-Updater/README.md

-# Pi-Hole-Updater
+# Linux-Updater
-A simple easy to use updater for Pi-Hole running on Debian.
+A simple easy to use updater for Debian/Ubuntu.
 To use, refer to the *Quick Start Guide* in the wiki.

-NOTICE: THIS SCRIPT IS INTENDED FOR THE RASPBERRY PI RUNNING DEBIAN.
-THIS SCRIPT MAY NOT WORK ON OTHER HARDWARE/DISTROS.
-USE AT YOUR OWN RISK!
+NOTICE: THIS SCRIPT IS INTENDED FOR SYSTEMS USING DEBIAN/UBUNTU OR OTHER DISTROS BASED OFF OF THEM.
+THIS SCRIPT WILL NOT WORK WITH OTHER DISTROS.